eatplayhate/versionr/Readme.md

 ```

 **Known limitations**
-* Symlinks are not implemented
 * Renaming branches may cause problems
+* Branches explicitly deleted from Versionr are not deleted from git
 * Empty directories are not replicated (as git does not support them)

 ##Contributing